 Designed as a tribute to the futuristic 1935 Bugatti Aerolithe Coupe, a legendary vehicle that still serves as a source of inspiration to many industrial designers, the 2013 Parmigiani Fleurier Bugatti Aerolithe (ref.
 PFC329-3400600) carefully mixes design cues taken from the vintage sports car with their traditional elements producing an object of an almost stunning beauty.

-Being a truly premium watchmaker, Parmigiani Fleurier can sell their watches in almost any price range that they please, so they almost never limit their fantasy when it comes to the choice of colors, materials and textures.
+Being a truly premium watchmaker (probably because of being a fairly young brand that can’t use its pedigree to sell dull and uninspiring timepieces and thus forced to make them interesting and almost always different,) Parmigiani Fleurier can sell their watches in almost any price range that they please, so they almost never limit their fantasy when it comes to the choice of colors, materials, and textures.

 All these great things come at a price though.
 So far, Parmigiani Fleurier plans to sell the timekeeper at impressive €22,000, which puts it out of reach to, perhaps, around 90 percent of enthusiasts, but that only makes it even more desirable, doesn’t it?

 Photos: Parmigiani Fleurier